Scomcn/matched-pair-algo/README.md

   - Note: the Date of Surgery field must be in the ISO format

-- Alternatively, if you don't have a dataset or are unsure about proper formatting, run `yarn generate`.
+- Alternatively, if you don't have a dataset or are unsure about proper formatting, run `npm run generate`.
 This will create a `dataset.csv` in the correct folder, with randomly generated data.

 ### Running the algorithm

-- Run `yarn all`
+- Run `npm run all`
   - This will run 3 scripts:
     - import - converts the CSV dataset into JSON files
     - matchPairs - runs the matched pair algorithm on the JSON data